zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/policy-resource.md

      - Type
      - Required
    * - ``clientCertSecret``
      - The name of the Kubernetes secret that stores the CA certificate.
 It must be in the same namespace as the Policy resource.
-The certificate must be stored in the secret under the key ``ca.crt``, otherwise the secret will be rejected as invalid.
+The secret must be of the type ``nginx.org/ca``, and the certificate must be stored in the secret under the key ``ca.crt``, otherwise the secret will be rejected as invalid.
      - ``string``
      - Yes
    * - ``verifyClient``